Ravindra-Pagidala/email_assistant/reports/comparative_analysis.md

 **Gemma 3 27B won across all 3 metrics.**

+When I tested it on my system, I got the following results as output.

 | Metric | Gemma 3 27B | LLaMA 4 Scout | Gap |
 | --- | --- | --- | --- |
 | Fact Integration | 1.00 | 1.00 | 0.00 |